LearningLocker/docs/src/guides-installing.md

 ```

 ### Upgrading
 To upgrade, simply re-run the command above.
-You will be prompted if you wish to "upgrade" any existing instance, or perform a fresh install.
+You will be asked if you wish to "upgrade" any existing instance, or perform a fresh install.

 ### Logs